Quick answer

 The platform handles job booking, tech dispatch, and payment in one flow.
 Pricing is competitive: $65/month for solo, $130/month for small teams.
 There is also a built-in phone system that logs calls to jobs automatically, which is useful if you are managing inbound calls across multiple technicians.

 The downside is weaker recurring job management.
-If you have a large scheduled maintenance book (HVAC tune-ups, recurring landscaping), Workiz is thinner than Jobber in this area.
+If you have a large scheduled maintenance book (HVAC tune-ups, recurring landscaping, or pool service routes), Workiz is thinner than Jobber in this area.
+Pool service operators should compare a pool service CRM when route notes, chemical readings, equipment history, openings, closings, and repair follow-up matter more than same-day dispatch.

 Best for: On-demand service businesses, multi-location operators, and trades where the call-to-job cycle is same-day or next-day.